Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Filtered algebra over

 \subsection{Construction of a filtered $A_{n,K}$ structure over $\Z_2$}

-We now use Theorem \ref{maintechnicalresult} and Proposition \ref{dimprop} to prove Theorem \ref{theoremA} (except Item (4), that is the case of $\Lambda_{0,nov}^{\Z}$ coefficient).
+We now use Theorem \ref{maintechnicalresult} and Proposition \ref{dimprop} to prove Theorem \ref{theoremA} (except Item (4), that is the case of $\Lambda_{0,{\rm nov}}^{\Z}$ coefficient).
 Actually we need the following relative version of Theorem \ref{maintechnicalresult}.
-We say a global section $\mathfrak s' = \{s'_p\}$ of a space with Kuranishi structure to be {\it normally conical} if each of $s'_p$ is normally conical in the sense of Defiintion \ref{normalcondef}.
+We say a global section $\mathfrak s' = \{s'_p\}$ of a space with Kuranishi structure to be {\it normally conical} if each of $s'_p$ is normally conical in the sense of Definition \ref{normalcondef}.
 Let $X$ be a space with Kuranishi structure with corners.
 The boundary of $\partial X$ is decomposed into spaces $\partial _cX$ with Kuranishi structures such that $\partial _cX$ intersects with $\partial _{c'}X$ along the corner ($= \partial _{cc'}X$) of $X$ with codimension $\ge 2$.
 (More precisely, there exists a map from $\partial_cX$ to the boundary of $X$ so that it is injective outside the codimension 2 corner $\partial _{cc}X$.
-See \cite{fooo-book} right before Definition A1.30.) \begin{theorem} Let $X$ be a space with Kuranishi structure with corners and tangent bundle.
-We assume that we have global sections $\mathfrak s'_{c}$ of $\partial _cX$ for each $c$ such that they coincide each other at the intersections $\partial _{cc'}X$.
-We assume $\mathfrak s'_{c}$ are normally conical and satisfy the conclusion of Theorem \ref{maintechnicalresult}.
-Then we can extend them to a normally conical global section of $X$ which satisfies the conclusion of Theorem \ref{maintechnicalresult}. \end{theorem} The proof is the same as the proof of Theorem \ref{maintechnicalresult}.
+See \cite{fooo-book2} right before Definition A1.30.)